-We acknowledge and are committed to respecting and upholding the human rights and dignity of all individuals within our operations.
-We have adopted a company-wide Human Rights policy, which sets forth our values and underscores the philosophy with which we conduct our business.
-We support our employees' diversity and are fully committed to an inclusive workplace.
-As of December 31, 2020, TopBuild's employees self-identified as 47% Hispanic, 42% White, 7% Black, and 4% Other.
-TopBuild employees represent a higher racial diversification in comparison to both the construction industry and the total U.S. workforce, as reported by the Bureau of Labor Statistics (June 2020).
-In addition, TopBuild's gender representation at December 31, 2020 was comparable to the construction industry.
+We are taking steps as an employer to champion diversity and inclusion.
+As of December 31, 2021, our employees self-identified as 43.1% Hispanic, 38.6% White, 7.6% Black, and 10.7% Other or Undisclosed.
+Our employees represent a higher racial diversification in comparison to both the construction industry and the total U.S. workforce, as reported by the Bureau of Labor Statistics (December 2021).
+In addition, our workforce gender representation as of December 31, 2021 was comparable to the U.S. construction industry.
+Our corporate leadership team (Managers and above) self-identifies as approximately 45% female and 19% non-white or undisclosed.